 As regards cross-border data transfers (i.e., data transfers to a non-EEA country), data transfer rules foreseen in the GDPR must be complied with.
 A transfer of personal data to a third country or an international organisation may take place if the European Commission has decided that the third country, a territory or one or more specified sectors within that third country, or the international organisation in question ensures an adequate level of protection.
 The transfer shall not require any specific authorisation.
-In the absence of an adequacy decision by the Commission, a controller or processor may transfer personal data to a third country or an international organisation only if the controller or processor has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available In particular, entities must ensure that adequate safeguards are in place, including, but not limited to, the adoption of standard contractual clauses approved by the Commission, the adoption of binding corporate rules, or the adoption of an approved code of conduct or certification scheme.
+In the absence of an adequacy decision by the Commission, a data controller or processor may transfer personal data to a third country or an international organisation only if the data controller or processor has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available.
+In particular, entities must ensure that adequate safeguards are in place, including, but not limited to, the adoption of standard contractual clauses approved by the Commission, the adoption of binding corporate rules, or the adoption of an approved code of conduct or certification scheme.

 iii Sensitive data

-Both the GDPR and the Portuguese Data Protection Law consider information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation as special categories of data.
+Both the GDPR and the Portuguese Data Protection Law consider information that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation as special categories of data.
 The processing of these special categories of data is prohibited, except when one of the exemptions foreseen in the GDPR applies.
 This would be the case if the processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the employer or of the employee in the field of employment, and social security and social protection law, insofar as it is authorised by EU or Member State law or a collective agreement pursuant to Member State law providing for appropriate safeguards for the fundamental rights and the interests of the data subject.

 iv Background checks